edap/udk-shaders/Readme.md

 Run ⌘ ⇧ P on mac os, ctrl ⇧ P on windows.
 Then Then type Show glslCanvas.
 Click on the icon setting to set up a shortcut.

 On linux, control shift p.
 Launch the gsls-canvas, then set a custom shortuct.
-I use win-p
+I use alt g

 ###